sukhde/cards-game/README.md

 Following are some steps to play game...

  1  Click on the one card at first.

  2  Then click another card if the card matches it will be  remained open.

  3  The color of cards also changes if it  is matched.

  4  If the cards donot match it will be fliped back.

  5  Click refresh button if you want to play again.

  6  When all the cards matched it will show congrats on the screen.

 ## Issues

-1 I have some bugs with moves .
+1  I have some bugs with moves.

-2 Also there is some error in  increase stars .
+2  Also there is some error in  increase stars.

  ## Author